What are alternative breaks? How are alternative break groups different from other volunteer groups?

 Different alternative break programs have different organizational structures, but generally speaking, they look something like this:

 You may be contacted by a program staff advisor, a graduate assistant, a student director or executive board member, or the Site/Trip Leaders themselves.
+In any case, students and staff are well-versed in alternative breaks and will be able to guide you through the planning process.

 How do I share project goals with alternative break groups?